theGreat RaceDiscover the Myth Behind the Zodiac

 The Boar took a nap after enjoying a delicious meal, and was named 12th in the zodiac.The Great Race

 aYear of ProsperityCelebrate the Year of the Boar

 Based off the lunisolar calendar, the lunar new year is the first day of the first lunar month – the second new moon after the winter solstice.

 Celebrating the beginning of spring, and honoring deities and ancestors, the lunar new year has no set date, usually occurring between the third week of January and third week of February.

 Each zodiac animal has specific symbolism and meaning behind it; those born in a certain year will share similar attributes to the animal their birth year was named after.
 Every year also corresponds with one of five elements: metal, wood, water, fire and earth, offering unique characteristics to complement the attributes of the animal.
-Like man’s best friend, those born in the Year of the Dog are said to have the best traits of human nature.
-Loyal, honest, and vigilant, they have a strong sense of justice.
-The Year of the Dog will bring prosperity to all regardless of sign, while the element of earth will bring more stability throughout the year.
+Those born in the Year of the Boar are said to have a beautiful personality and are blessed with good fortune in life.
+Realistic, energetic, and understanding, they want the best for everyone.
+The Year of the Boar will bring prosperity to all regardless of sign, while the element of earth will bring more stability throughout the year.

 thank you to all our collaborators